impact on life - healthcare publishing

 Weaning your baby

 Generally most babies are ready to start solids by the age of six months.
 If you have any concerns about this or if your baby was premature, it is best to ask your GP or health visitor about when it is appropriate to introduce solids.
+New parents often worry about how they will know when it is the right time to start introducing solids.
+As a rough guide, it's worth looking out for the following signs:

 1. Your baby can hold their head up, maintaining a steady, upright position in order to take first foods from a spoon;